richmahn/en_tn/mat/24/intro.md

 #### Structure and formatting ####

-In this chapter, Jesus begins to prophesy about the future from that time until he returns as king of the universe.
+In this chapter, Jesus begins to prophesy about the future from that time until he returns as king of everything.
 (See: [[rc://en/tw/dict/bible/kt/prophet]])

 #### Special concepts in this chapter ####